 The impetus for this post is that a writer has signed with an agent she discovered through this blog and the result has been disastrous.
 It's not my fault, of course, but I do feel badly that it happened.
 Not so badly that I'm going to take the agent's interview down, but badly enough to finally write this post.
 I'm going to repeat that: Of the 75 agent interviews so far available here, I know for a fact at least one of these agents engages in questionable business practices and I suspect a few others.
 And I'm not going to do a thing about it.

 I'm presenting data on these agents.
 It's up to the reader to decide whether or not the agent is a good fit for them.

 And that's how it has to be.
 On what basis should I remove an agent's interview?
+How could I make sure I was being fair?
 If anything, reading an interview with a bad agent can be just as illuminating as an interview with a good one.
 Also, many things about a literary agent are subjective.
 I've met agents I thought were rude and hostile, but who got great contracts for their clients and that is, after all, what you want an agent for in the first place.

 Here's another judgement call writers have to make for themselves:

 There are imprints of major publishers now "going indie."
 They're multiple variations of this, but I'm speaking of a specific imprint's contract terms I found particularly egregious.
 This is an imprint of the Big Five (soon to be the Big Four and so on) that is offering to "partner" with writers.

 There's no advance, but you get 35% of royalties on ebooks, the imprint gets the other 35%--except not really.
 This imprint is putting together an ebook with a professionally designed cover, professional editing and formatting.
 A print-on-demand book is also made available so should bookstores decide to stock your title, they can.
 Wow!